The Ethics of Presence in Tension

 Tension is a recurring condition of human life — the ongoing coexistence of conflicting truths within the self.
 A meaningful life does not require this tension to resolve, produce insight, or yield progress.

-The most honest stance is to remain present within it — allowing growth to appear as easing, and transformation as a gradual re-orientation in one’s relationship to tension, without obligation to arrive at clarity, purpose, or a defined path.
+The stance is to remain present within it — growth appears as easing, and transformation as a gradual re-orientation toward tension, without obligation to arrive at clarity, purpose, or a defined path.

 What This Is